jams2/wagtail-factories-tutorials/docs/tutorials/working-with-blocks.rst

 - created a ``StructBlockFactory`` subclass for our ``StructBlock`` subclass;

-- added a field for each field on the block definition; and
+- added one declaration for each field on the block definition; and

 - added an inner ``Meta`` class with a ``model`` attribute which is the corresponding block class.